manicantic/react-native-navigation-redux-integration/README.md

 ```

-Adding react-native-navigation-redux-integration for navigating with dispatcing store actions :
+Adding react-native-navigation-redux-integration for navigating with dispatching store actions :

 ```javascript
 import {navigatorMiddleware} from 'react-native-navigation-redux-integration';